seungkilee-cs/odoo-custom-module-exercise/README.md

 4. Click the "Install" button
 ![module_search](./assets/0__module_search.png)

 The module will be installed and you should see "Module installed" confirmation message.
+For upgrading, click on the three dot (⋮) icon and click on upgrade.

 ### Alternative: Install via Command Line